Acanthamoeba keratitis: Surgical treatment

 Surgical debridement of an infected cornea can also be used to reduce organism load and excise devitalized tissue from the cornea.
 It may also improve the efficacy of medical therapy by promoting penetration of medication into deeper layers of the cornea.
 In cases of corneal ulceration or perforation, or if corneal scarring is severe, corneal transplant may be required.
 This typically involves full thickness transplantation of the cornea from a healthy donor eye.
 The size of the graft should be kept as small as possible, as larger grafts carry a great risk of host rejection, and due to the possibility of graft revision surgery.
 While surgery is capable of restoring vision by replacing a damaged cornea, it also carries risks of recurrent Acanthamoeba infection or graft failure.
 For this reason, anti-amoebic medications should be started prior to surgery, and continued for several weeks afterward.
 If there is suspicion or evidence of recurrent infection, cultures should be sent.
 If cultures are positive, anti-amoebic therapy should be continued for 6 months.

 Outcomes following surgery are typically much better for patients who receive surgery for vision improvement following infection resolution, and therefore all efforts should be made to maximize medical management before attempting surgery.

 Epidemiology

 A study in Austria reported a total of 154 cases of Acanthamoeba keratitis over a 20-year period.
 The age of those with AK ranged from 8 to 82 years old and 58% of the people were female.
 The data showed that 89% of the infected patients were contact lens wearers, almost all cases occurred only in one eye, and 19% required a corneal transplant.

+A study in 2023 calculated the incidence of acanthamoeba keratitis to be approximately 2.9 cases per million people.